PawelTroka/qc/README.md

 QuickCheck: randomized testing made trivial
 ===========

+*Forked from https://github.com/Cue/qc to make it work with Python 3.*

 QuickCheck is a testing tool that lets you write *properties* that you expect to hold true, and let the computer generate randomized test cases to check that these properties actually hold.
 For example, if you have written `compress` and `decompress` functions for